 Classroom resources for engaging children

 The primary school resources are developed with and for 10 to 12 year old school children and their teachers.
 Like all our resources, they are free to use.
 They were evaluated in a large randomised trial with over 10 000 students, and shown to have a large, positive effect on learning outcomes.
-Project partners have translated them into Spanish, Kiswahili, Kinyarwanda, Norwegian, French, Italian, Greek, Croatian, Basque, Persian, Brazilian-Portuguese.
+Project partners have translated them into Spanish, Kiswahili, Kinyarwanda, Norwegian, French, Italian, Greek, Croatian, Basque, Catalan, Persian, Brazilian-Portuguese.
 We welcome new translation partners.

 The Health Choices Book